 CIV ENV 302-0 Engineering Law The American legal system from an engineer's perspective.
 Socratic-method analysis of statutory and case law.
 Contract, patent, corporation, antitrust, property, and environmental law.
 Torts, product liability, and arbitration.
 Prerequisite: junior standing.

 CIV ENV 303-0 Environmental Law and Policy An introduction to important aspects of environmental law and policy.
-A wide range of environmental topics are covered, with a focus on national environmental policy as implemented through major federal environmental statutes.
+Covers a wide range of environmental topics, with a focus on major federal environmental statutes.
 Prerequisite: junior or senior standing.